Skoda has detailed UK pricing and specifications for the new Octavia vRS iV plug-in hybrid ahead of order books opening on 3 November.

 The diesel uses a 197bhp 2.0-litre engine, which is DSG-equipped only.
 Both variants can be optionally had with an on-demand four-wheel drive system.
 No performance or economy details have been released as yet.

-In both hatchback and estate forms, the fourth generation of the hot Octavia receives typical vRS design cues, including 19in alloy wheels, twin tailpipes, a wider front bumper, a black grille, air curtains and rear apron that includes a black diffuser.
+Revealed in both hatchback and estate forms, the fourth generation of the hot Octavia receives typical vRS design cues, including 19in alloy wheels, twin tailpipes, a wider front bumper, a black grille, air curtains and rear apron that includes a black diffuser.
 Black door mirrors also feature and the hatch gains a black rear spoiler, although the estate’s is body coloured.

 Black wheels hide red-finished brake calipers, while full-LED matrix headlights and LED tail-lights are standard.